pyvisa/pyvisa-py/docs/source/installation.rst

 `psutil`_.
 Otherwise, discovery will only occur on the default network interface.

-Discovery of both HiSLIP  and VICP devices relies on `mDNS`_, which is a protocol for service discovery in a local area network.
-To enable resource discovery for HiSLIP and VICP, you should install `zeroconf`_.
+Discovery of HiSLIP, raw-socket (SOCKET) and VICP devices relies on `mDNS`_, which is a protocol for service discovery in a local area network.
+To enable resource discovery for those devices, you should install `zeroconf`_.

 The TCP/IP VICP protocol (proprietary to Teledyne LeCroy) depends on the `pyvicp`_ package.
 You should install this package if you need to use VICP.

+Note that `list_resources()` and `list_resources_info()` by default only return `INSTR` resources.
+Adapt those functions' `query` parameter to return other resource types.

 Serial resources: ASRL INSTR